influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | ----- | ----------------- | ------------------ |
 | 0     | 11.34020618556701 | 88.65979381443299  |

-Given the input data in the table above, the `map` function above does the following:
+Given the output data in the table above, the `map` function above does the following:

 1. Adds the `NOK` and `OK` values to calculate `totalTime`.
 2. Divides `NOK` by `totalTime`, and then multiplies the quotient by 100.